 Do NOT baste the turkey.
-This actually contrary to popular belief basting completely dries out the turkey.
-Seriously ya’ll!
-The trick to this is instead of basting stuff margarine or butter all under the skin of the turkey.
-The more the better and the more gravy you will end up with.
+Actually, contrary to popular belief, basting completely dries out the turkey.
+Seriously Y’all!
+The trick to this is instead of basting, stuff margarine or butter all under the skin of the turkey.
+The more butter or margarine, the better and the more gravy you will end up with.
 Add herbs to the butter for more distinct flavoring.
 Onions and bacon can also help to keep the turkey moist as it slowly cooks.

 Brine a turkey first before cooking it.
-You can brine a turkey with salt-water solution which absorbs both the salt and the water allowing it to add moisture.
-It also will help season the turkey, too, so two birds-one stone.
+You can brine a turkey with a salt-water solution which absorbs both the salt and the water allowing it to add moisture.
+It will help season the turkey, too, so two birds-one stone.
 (Get it?
 Turkey… Birds!?!)

-The last rule for a juicy turkey is to let the turkey sit for a few minutes up to 10 minutes depending on the size of your turkey before cutting.
+The last rule for a juicy turkey is to let the turkey sit for a few minutes, up to 20 minutes, depending on the size of your turkey before cutting.
 I know, I know, you’re dying to eat because you’ve been smelling turkey for hours, but trust me!
 The juices when cooking tend to go to the center of the bird but allowing it to rest when it comes out of the oven allows the juices to flow back to other areas.
-Just make gravy in the meantime!
+Just make the gravy while you’re waiting!